-- 9.1 If, following investigation, a breach of the Code is confirmed, action will be taken in response.
-This action will reflect the seriousness of the circumstances.
-It may take the form of some or all of the following: - A discussion with the Member concerned (which may be confirmed in a subsequent letter) - advice and assistance on how their conduct can be improved - the offer of training or other form of support - a formal censure (e.g.in the form of a letter setting out the conclusions, expressing concern and specifying that there must be improvement / no repetition etc) - a vote to remove the Member from the Committee - 9.2 Where, it is concluded that a serious breach has occurred, the Committee may require the Member to stand down from their position in accordance with the Rules. - 9.3 If the Committee proposes to remove a Member, following investigation, the Member will have the right to address the full Committee before their decision is taken at a special meeting called for that purpose.
-Any such decision must be approved by a majority of the remaining Members of the Committee, in accordance with Rule (44.5) - 9.4 A record of the outcome of an investigation will be retained in the Committee Member's file for at least 12 months] - 9.5 The outcome of any investigation will be notified to the Scottish Housing Regulator, in accordance with the requirements of the Notifiable Events Statutory Guidance.
+- 9.1 If, following investigation, a breach of the Code is confirmed, the GB should determine that action will be taken in response.
+This action will reflect the seriousness of the circumstances and will be informed by the findings and recommendations of the investigation.
+Action may take the form of some or all of the following: - a discussion with the Member concerned (which may be confirmed in a subsequent letter) - advice and assistance on how their conduct can be improved - the offer of training or other form of support - a formal censure (e.g.in the form of a letter setting out the conclusions, expressing concern and specifying that there must be improvement / no repetition etc) - a vote to remove the Member from the Committee - 9.2 Where, it is concluded that a serious breach has occurred, the Committee may require the Member to stand down from their position in accordance with the Rules. - 9.3 If the Committee proposes to remove a Member, following investigation, the Member will have the right to address the full Committee before their decision is taken at a special meeting called for that purpose.
+Any such decision must be approved by a majority of the remaining Members of the Committee, in accordance with Rule (44.5)22. - 9.4 A record of the outcome of an investigation (whether the complaint is upheld or not) will be retained in the Committee Member's file for 5 years after cessation of their membership of the Committee. - 9.5 The outcome of any investigation will be notified to the Scottish Housing Regulator, in accordance with the requirements of the Notifiable Events Statutory Guidance.